 The Quip's bristles are different too—you'll find the normal bristles, but in between those you'll find soft silicone bristles that help get even more thorough cleaning done.
 There's also a tongue scraper on the back of the brush head.

-The Quip is definitely designed for those who prefer a minimalist vibe, as unlike with many other electric toothbrushes, the Quip only has one setting, and that’s the ‘on’ setting.
+The Quip electric toothbrush is definitely designed for those who prefer a minimalist vibe, as unlike many other electric toothbrushes, the Quip only has one setting, and that's the ‘on' setting.

-It does, however, like most electric toothbrushes, have a 2-minute timer with a 30-second pulse to follow best brushing practices.
+It does, however, like most electric toothbrushes, have a 2-minute timer with a 30-second pulse to help you follow best brushing practices.

 How much does it cost to get Quip?

-With the cheapest version coming in at $25 (just for the brush, not the subscription package) and the more expensive version around $40, a Quip is way more expensive than a manual toothbrush, but way less expensive than the ultimate deluxe models of the leading powered brush brands.
+It costs $25 to get the cheapest version of this brush (just for the brush, not the subscription package) and the more expensive version is around $40.
+A Quip is way more expensive than a manual toothbrush but way less expensive than the ultimate deluxe models of the leading powered brush brands.

 What comes in the box?

 - 1 Quip toothbrush with head and battery included

 - 3 months of Quip's anti-cavity, fluoride toothpaste (SLS-free)

 - A base for your Quip (mounts to the wall and doubles as a travel cover)